Understanding Skeeter Syndrome: Symptoms, Treatment and Prevention

 Long-term Outlook

 With proper management, Skeeter Syndrome should not significantly impact one's quality of life.
-OTC treatments can provide relief from symptoms, and preventative measures can reduce the risk of mosquito bites.
+OTC treatments can relieve symptoms, and preventative measures can reduce the risk of mosquito bites.
 However, for those with severe reactions, professional medical help may be needed.

 Potential Complications